-If you clicked through to this article, you probably fall into one of two groups: either you sell your used goods on sites like eBay and Craigslist every once in a while or you conduct multiple sales per day as a way to boost your income.
+If you’re reading this article, you’re probably in one of two groups: you sell used goods on sites like eBay and Craigslist every once in a while for extra spending cash OR you sell self-made goods every day as a side job to boost your income.

-In both cases, it’s possible that a portion of the money you make needs to be declared for income tax, especially if you fall into the latter group — but even one-off sales may count.
-Not reporting could lead to an IRS audit for tax fraud.
+In both cases, a portion of the money you earn needs to be declared for income tax, especially if you’re in the latter group—but even one-off sales may count.
+Not reporting sales could lead to an IRS audit for tax fraud.

-So, for example, if you purchased a tablet or smartphone for $200 and sold it a week later for $250, then you’ve made a profit.
+For example, if you purchased a tablet or smartphone for $200 and sold it a week later for $250, then you’ve made a profit of $50.
 However, if you bought a tablet or smartphone for $200 a few years ago and sold it just now for $100, then there’s no profit.

 The IRS has a few guidelines for taxes on goods sold online.
-Here are the key points you should know, but we recommend reading the whole page when you can.
+Here are the key points you should know, but we recommend reading the whole page:

 - Does the time and effort put into the activity indicate an intention to make a profit?